mustvlad/ChatGPT-System-Prompts/README.md

 # ChatGPT System Prompts

 Welcome to the ChatGPT System Prompts repository!
-Here you can find a collection of the best system prompts for ChatGPT, a conversational AI model developed by OpenAI.
-These prompts are designed to help users interact with ChatGPT in a more efficient and effective way, and to improve the overall user experience.
+Here you can find a collection of system prompts for ChatGPT, a conversational AI model developed by OpenAI.
+These prompts are designed to help developers steer the AI's behavior and customize the user experience within bounds.

 ## What are System Prompts?

-System prompts are pre-defined messages that are sent by a chatbot or conversational AI system to initiate or guide a conversation.
-They are typically used to provide context, set expectations, or prompt the user to take a specific action.
+System prompts are pre-defined messages that developers can use to steer the AI's behavior and task, rather than prompts for the user to interact with.
+They allow developers to customize the AI's style and task by describing those directions in the "system" message.

 ## How to Use These Prompts

-To use these prompts, simply copy and paste the text into your ChatGPT implementation.
-You can also modify the prompts to better suit your needs, or create your own prompts based on these examples.
+To use these prompts, include the appropriate JSON object in your message to the AI.
+Each system prompt file in the `system-prompts/` directory contains the name of the prompt, a description of what the prompt does and how it affects the AI's behavior, and an example usage of the prompt in code or text form.

 ## Contributing to this Repository